wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

     (3) A summons that is posted is to be treated as having been served when it would have been served in the ordinary course of post.

-    (4) The person requiring attendance of the witness must pay or tender to the witness at the time the summons is served, or at some other reasonable time before the hearing, the sum estimated to be payable to that witness for fees, allowances, and expenses in accordance with the scale prescribed by regulations made under the [Summary Proceedings Act 1957][804].
+    (4) The person requiring attendance of the witness must pay or tender to the witness at the time the summons is served, or at some other reasonable time before the hearing, the sum estimated to be payable to that witness for fees, allowances, and expenses in accordance with the scale prescribed by regulations made under the [Criminal Procedure Act 2011][806].

-    Compare: 1996 No 39 [s 11(6)--(9)][803]
+    Compare: 1996 No 39 [s 11(6)--(9)][805]

+    Schedule 4 clause 7(4): amended, on 1 July 2013, by [section 413][513] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Witnesses' expenses